Kishsassu

 Kishsassu or Kishassu (Kiššaššu) was a city in ancient Assyria.
-It is mentioned tablets found in Nineveh, dating from the 7th-century BCE.
+It is mentioned in tablets found in Nineveh dating from the 7th century BCE.

-The city was subject to invasion by the Median chieftain, Kashtariti.
+The city was invaded by the Median chieftain Kashtariti.

-Some scholars suggest Kishsassu can be identified as the city of Kishisim (or Kishisu).
+Some scholars suggest Kishsassu was the city of Kishisim (or Kishisu).
 Sargon II subdued this town, calling it Kar-Nergal or Kar-Ninib.

 Gaston Maspero believes the city was located in the Gavê-Rud basin, while Adolf Billerbeck identifies Kishsassu as the ruins of Siama in the "upper valley of Lesser Zab".